InamTaj/kafka-data-analysis/README.md

 # kafka-data-analysis
-A messaging application that uses Apache Kafka to ingest, process, republish and reprocess data.
+A demo of listen and transforming data in **real-time** at the scale of big-data.
+This application uses Apache Kafka to ingest, process, republish and reprocess data.

+## Problem Statement
+A detailed problem statement can be found [here](./kafka-problem-statement.pdf).

+____

 #### Project Structure
  * [src](./src)